arjunvynipadath/docs/SRPT_README.txt

 2. Download/install OFED-1.5.1 package - SRP target is part of OFED package

 NOTES: if your system already have OFED stack installed, you need to remove
-       all the previous built RPMs and reinstall
+       the previous built of kernel-ib RPMs and reinstall

    $ cd ~/OFED-1.5.1
-   $ rm RPMS/*
+   $ rm RPMS/*/*/kernel-ib*
    $ ./install.pl -c ofed.conf

+   Make sure that srpt=y in the ofed.conf

 2a. download OFED packages from this URL
     http://www.openfabrics.org/downloads/OFED/OFED-1.5.1/